bbbbbbbbbbbb

 Class participation, quizzes, papers 33%

-Contact: Students may contact the instructor at dmarzak@kolbefoundation.org to schedule an appointment for advising, questions, or course issues in his online office during scheduled office hours.
+Contact: Students may contact the instructor at dmarzak@kolbefoundation.org to schedule an appointment for advising, questions, or course issues in his online office.

 Attendance: Students are required to attend each class meeting, be attentive in class, and respectfully interact with the views of others.
-More than two absences will affect the final grade.
+More than three absences will affect the final grade.

 Username